smart-data-models/dataModel.TourismDestinations/Event/doc/spec_JA.md

         model: https://schema.org/ContactPoint
         type: Property
     contentURL:
-      description: 'Specifies the URL to the official image or video of the Trip for more information.'
+      description: 'Specifies the URL to the official image or video of the Event for more information.'
       format: uri
       type: string
       x-ngsi:
         type: Property
     criticReview:
-      items:
-        description: "Property.
-Review written or published by a source that is recognized for its reviewing activities.
+      description: "Review written or published by a source that is recognized for its reviewing activities.
 Each items have the format based on the  [Internationalization (i18N) - W3C recommendation for multilanguage](https://www.w3.org/TR/json-ld/#string-internationalization) integrating all items in a single property (ex number 71).
 Each item is represented by a string with 'Language Value' : 'Article Value'"
+      items:
         properties:
           language:
             type: string